 Effective: October 2013

-At IlliniCare Health Plan your privacy is important to us.
+At IlliniCare Health your privacy is important to us.
 We will do all we can to protect your health records.
 By law, we must protect your health records and send you this notice.

 This notice tells you how we use your health records.
 It describes when we can share your records with others.
 It explains your rights about the use of your health records.
 It also tells you how to use those rights and who can see your health records.
 This notice does not apply to information that does not identify you.